pydantic/logfire-helm-chart/charts/logfire/README.md

 ### Image Secrets

 You will require image pull secrets to pull down the docker images from our private repository.
-Get in contact with us to get a copy of them.
+Contact us at [sales@pydantic.dev](mailto:sales@pydantic.dev) to get a copy of them.

 When you have the `key.json` file you can load it in as a secret like so: